-While certain projects will always be contentious, regardless of whether your project is small and simple or large and detailed, it pays to have someone fighting your corner who is familiar with your planning authority — they will know what might or might not gain approval, they will have an understanding of the success rate of other projects in the area, and will have built a rapport with those deciding your fate.
+While planning permission for certain projects will always be contentious, regardless of whether your project is small and simple or large and detailed, it pays to have someone fighting your corner who is familiar with your planning authority — they will know what might or might not gain approval, they will have an understanding of the success rate of other projects in the area, and will have built a rapport with those deciding your fate.

-Look for an Architect Whose Previous Work You Admire
+5. Find an Architect Whose Previous Work You Admire

 These days, one of the easiest and quickest ways of viewing an architect’s previous work will be via their website.

 A practice’s website will be their main selling tool, and chances are there will be a handful of well-photographed projects for you to browse through.
 This will give you an indication as to the calibre of work they produce, the architectural style they might specialise in, materials they’re familiar with and the construction systems they’re used to working with.

 It is important you like their work and know they can deliver the style of home you’re after.

 6. Find an Architect Who Listens to You

 When interviewing different architects for the job, you’ll discuss your brief and chances are they will present various ideas there and then about how to make your dreams a reality.